Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 To configure the Media Analytics extension, complete the following steps:

 #### **Collection API Server**
-Type the name of the media collection API server to which the tracking data should be sent.
+Type the name of the media collection API server.
+This is the server where the downloaded media tracking data is sent.
 Important: You need to contact your Adobe account representative for this information.

 #### **Channel**
 Type the channel name property.